 password: cG9zdGdyZXMK

-Here, we used kind: Secret to instruct Kubernetes to use a secrets provider to store the data.
-The name that it needs to use to store those values is under the key postgres-secret-config.
-Finally, we provided the key/value pairs that we need to secretly store in the data section.
+, which is a secret that instructs Kubernetes to use a secrets provider to store the data.
+The name that it needs to use to store those values is under the key postgres-secret-config

 Now, we apply this config and then verify that the contents are stored correctly: